T-statistic: Definition and features

 where β_{0} is a non-random, known constant, which may or may not match the actual unknown parameter value β, and $\operatorname{s.e.}(\hat\beta)$ is the standard error of the estimator $\hat\beta$ for β.

 By default, statistical packages report t-statistic with β_{0} = 0 (these t-statistics are used to test the significance of corresponding regressor).
 However, when t-statistic is needed to test the hypothesis of the form H_{0}: β = β_{0}, then a non-zero β_{0} may be used.

 If $\hat\beta$ is an ordinary least squares estimator in the classical linear regression model (that is, with normally distributed and homoscedastic error terms), and if the true value of the parameter β is equal to β_{0}, then the sampling distribution of the t-statistic is the Student's t-distribution with (n − k) degrees of freedom, where n is the number of observations, and k is the number of regressors (including the intercept).

 In the majority of models, the estimator $\hat\beta$ is consistent for β and is distributed asymptotically normally.
 If the true value of the parameter β is equal to β_{0}, and the quantity $\operatorname{s.e.}(\hat\beta)$ correctly estimates the asymptotic variance of this estimator, then the t-statistic will asymptotically have the standard normal distribution.

 In some models the distribution of the t-statistic is different from the normal distribution, even asymptotically.
 For example, when a time series with a unit root is regressed in the augmented Dickey–Fuller test, the test t-statistic will asymptotically have one of the Dickey–Fuller distributions (depending on the test setting).

 Use

 Most frequently, t statistics are used in Student's t-tests, a form of statistical hypothesis testing, and in the computation of certain confidence intervals.

 The key property of the t statistic is that it is a pivotal quantity – while defined in terms of the sample mean, its sampling distribution does not depend on the population parameters, and thus it can be used regardless of what these may be.

-One can also divide a residual by the sample standard deviation: